godot-dimensions/g4mf/specification/parts/data.md

 Support for reading `"float32"`, `"int32"`, and `"uint32"` is REQUIRED, due to how common they are.
 For the remaining types, they are defined, but not required.
 8-bit integers, 16-bit integers, and all 64-bit types are highly recommended.
 Implementations MAY support only a subset of these types.
 If an implementation does not want to support `"float8"`, `"float128"`, `"int128"`, or any other type, the implementation MAY skip this accessor, failing to load any objects that use it, or MAY refuse to load the entire file.

 Implementations MAY truncate or round types to fit into a supported type.
-For example, it is allowed to read `"float64` primitives which get converted to `"float32"` at import time, rounding the values to fit into the smaller type.
+For example, it is allowed to read `"float64"` primitives which get converted to `"float32"` at import time, rounding the values to fit into the smaller type.

+If the data in the accessor is always of type `"uint8"` with a vector size always set to 1, consider using a buffer view directly instead of an accessor, since the accessor is not providing any additional information beyond the slice of the buffer already provided by the buffer view.
+For example, do not use `"uint8"` to store the data of a PNG image, or any accessor type at all for that matter.
+The `"uint8"` type is intended to be used when users of this accessor need to interpret the data as numbers, and other accessor types are also allowed, simplifying usages, which can always point to an accessor instead of conditionally pointing to an accessor or a buffer view.

 Inside of the buffer view the accessor refers to, the `"byteOffset"` and `"byteLength"` properties MUST be a multiple of the size of the primitive type, to ensure that the start of the data is aligned correctly, and ensure there are a whole number of primitives available in the accessor.
 For example, if the primitive type is `"float32"`, which requires 4 bytes each, then the `"byteOffset"` and `"byteLength"` properties MUST be a multiple of 4, and the number of primitives in the accessor is equal to the buffer view's `"byteLength"` divided by 4.
 For accessors with a `"vectorSize"` greater than 1, there are additional requirements for `"byteLength"` aligning to a whole number of elements, which is a superset of this requirement.